Skill Sheet: What You Will Learn Here

 A swing trader aims to make a profit either by buying stocks or short-selling them to capitalise on the upward and downward ‘swings’ in the price of a security.
 The trader seeks help from various types of indicators to take positions.
 The most commonly used indicators are moving average (short-term MA crossing over long-term MA), volume (to assess the strength of ongoing trend), Relative Strength Index (to find out overbought and oversold zones), stochastic oscillator and ease of movement indicator.

-Success mantra: This style works well when the stock is either rising or falling and is ineffective during sideways movements.
+Success mantra: This type of stock trading works well when the stock is either rising or falling and is ineffective during sideways movements.
 Your ability to keep losses small by judiciously adopting a stop-loss strategy is key to success in this style.

 Swing trading is tough to master, but someone who is able to adapt to this style and stick to it can reap huge rewards.
 It gives high returns in very short spans of time compared to position trading.